mrbinky3000/mrb3k-research-css-in-js/README.md

 ## Conclusions
 I've seen some really ugly sass mixins trying to emulate javascript.
 CSS in JS eliminates that nightmare.
 You are actually programming CSS and can leverage everything that the JavaScript language has to offer: modules, classes, IIFE's, loops, everything.
 It would be easy to program a grid system.

 CSS in JS also eliminates dead CSS.
 You'll never have dead CSS since JS minimizers eliminate dead code.
-You can use tools like webpack and code chunking to split out the CSS in JS code and cache it long-term.
+You can use tools like Webpack and code chunking to split out the CSS in JS code and cache it long-term.

 __My gut says "nope for now", but I still might use it__